dinane/self/README.md

 During the COVID-19 pandemic, I use Care Time primarily to spend time with my daughter to help her with schoolwork or make sure she has something interesting to do.
 I may also use Care Time for groceries or to just take a walk.

 When I go on vacation, I unplug.
-I assign members of my team to cover various aspects of my role if the vacation is more than 2 days - for 2 or fewer days I assume everything can wait.
+I assign members of my team to cover various aspects of my role if the vacation is more than 2 days; for 2 or fewer days I assume everything can wait.
 If something catches fire you can text me, but please try not to light any fires when I'm gone.

 I encourage you to own your calendar and your separation of work and home life.
 Block off commute time (yes even during the pandemic, my calendar now labels that "Family Time").
 Take Care Time.
 Unplug when on vacation.

 ### 1:1s
-I will never cancel a 1:1 that can be rescheduled.
+Your 1:1 is important to me.
+I will avoid canceling your 1:1 if there is a way to reschedule.
 I will add additional 1:1s if you ask for them.
 I will always respond to pings of "hey can we chat for a minte?" and will find the time.
 Please let me schedule the 1:1 so I can reschedule when necessary.

 I will not take notes unless I assign myself something to do.
 Your 1:1 is *yours*.
 It's up to you to take notes if you want them.